Regulatory compliance

 Trademark compliance

-The terms MLS®, Multiple Listing Service®, and REALTOR® are registered Canadian trademarks owned by the Canadian Real Estate Association (CREA). housepeek.ca does not use these trademarks in its branding, marketing materials, or platform interface in any manner that would suggest affiliation with or endorsement by CREA.
+Certain Canadian real estate industry terms and marks are controlled by third-party organizations. housepeek.ca does not use those marks in its branding, marketing materials, or product interface in any manner that suggests affiliation or endorsement.

 Provincial regulatory framework